$0 Quebec Adoption Quick-Start Checklist

 Vital statistics:

-• The judgment is forwarded to the Directeur de l'état civil (DEC), which issues a new act of birth — this replaces (for plénière) or supplements (for simple) the original birth record
+• The judgment is forwarded to the Directeur de l'état civil (DEC), which draws up a new act of birth for the adoption; where applicable, it records recognition of a pre-existing bond.
+Recognition does not restore the parent of origin's parental rights

 • Apply for the child's new Quebec health insurance card (RAMQ) using the new birth certificate